GeoRSAI/APL_AWNet/README.md

 # AWNet
 This repository is the implementation of AWNet for adaptive weighted active passive Loss.
+The paper "An Adaptive Weighted Method for Remote Sensing Image Retrieval with Noisy Labels" is in  https://doi.org/10.3390/app14051756.

 ## Data Preparing
 Download dataset from the following links: